scipy/scipy.org/source/topical-software.rst

 Symbolic math, number theory, etc.
 ----------------------------------

-* `Swiginac <http://swiginac.berlios.de>`_: SWIG wrappers around GINAC, a C++ symbolic math library.
+* `Swiginac <http://swiginac.berlios.de>`_ are a set of  SWIG wrappers around GINAC, a C++ symbolic math library.

-* `NZMATH <http://tnt.math.metro-u.ac.jp/nzmath/>`_: NZMATH is a Python based number theory oriented calculation system developed at Tokyo Metropolitan University.
+* `NZMATH <http://tnt.math.metro-u.ac.jp/nzmath/>`_ is a Python based number theory oriented calculation system developed at Tokyo Metropolitan University.
 It contains routines for factorization, gcd, lattice reduction, factorial, finite fields, and other such goodies.
 Unfortunately short on documentation, but contains a lot of useful stuff if you can find it.

-* `SAGE <http://www.sagemath.org/>`_: a comprehensive environment with support for research in algebra, geometry and number theory.
-It wraps existing libraries and provides new ones for elliptic curves, modular forms, linear and non commutative algebra, and a lot more.
+* `Sage <http://www.sagemath.org/>`_ is a comprehensive environment with support for research in algebra, geometry and number theory.
+It wraps existing libraries and provides new ones for elliptic curves, modular forms, linear and non-commutative algebras, and a lot more.

-* `SymPy <http://code.google.com/p/sympy/>`_: SymPy is a Python library for symbolic mathematics.
+* `SymPy <http://code.google.com/p/sympy/>`_ is a Python library for symbolic mathematics.
 It aims to become a full-featured computer algebra system (CAS) while keeping the code as simple as possible in order to be comprehensible and easily extensible.
 SymPy is written entirely in Python and does not require any external libraries, except optionally for plotting support.

-* `Python bindings for CLNUM <http://calcrpnpy.sourceforge.net/clnum.html>`_:
+* `Python bindings for CLNUM <http://calcrpnpy.sourceforge.net/clnum.html>`_,
-  an library which provides exact rationals and arbitrary precision floating point, orders of magnitude faster (and more full-featured) than the Decimal.py module from Python's standard library.
-From the same site, the ratfun module provides rational function approximations, and rpncalc is a full RPN interactive python-based calculator.
+  a library which provides exact rationals and arbitrary precision floating point, orders of magnitude faster (and more full-featured) than the Decimal.py module from Python's standard library.
+From the same site, the ``ratfun`` module provides rational function approximations, and ``rpncalc`` is a full RPN interactive Python-based calculator.

-* `DecInt <http://home.comcast.net/~casevh>`_: a Python class that provides support for operations on very large decimal integers.
+* `DecInt <http://home.comcast.net/~casevh>`_ is a Python class that provides support for operations on very large decimal integers.
 Conversion to and from the decimal string representation is very fast; the multiplication and division algorithms are asymptotically faster than the native Python ones.